Configure an action stage

 If the action is an internal task, such as by grant managers, you can choose not to send a notification as managers can access all requests via Manage actions or Action applications from the main menu, however, no notification means no one is notified, therefore, grant managers will need to periodically visit the 'Manage actions' view to see if there are any new actions requiring attention.

-Step 2: Configure what the reviewer gets to see
+Step two: configure what the reviewer gets to see

 On the Action page tab, select which fields to show to the user/reviewer.
 Field access is a list of all application fields in order of appearance (tab then field order)